Reef Beef was started with the need to discuss topics that were not acknowledged or spoken about elsewhere.

 Before working in the animal world was a professional juggler and corporate presentation script writer.
 He is an avid underwater photographer/videographer and has been fortunate to scuba dive many of the worlds reefs.
 At home he cares for a 150 gallon reef system and a 250 gallon cephalopod/fish breeding system, two hairless dogs, 1 hairless cat, carnivorous plants, 1 Mexican beaded lizard, and 4 chickens.
 Richard has collected a ton of skills; glass blowing, hot shop fabrication, juggling, newspaper layout/graphic design, scuba diving, kiteboarding, photography, drone piloting and filming, video editing, horseback riding, mixed martial arts.
 In his spare time he exercises his philosophy degree, spends time with his fabulous daughter and his incredibly generous, intelligent, gorgeous and patient wife.

 Ben Johnson has been employed in the aquarium industry for the better part of the last 25 years.
 From aquarium stores to maintenance companies, wholesale outfits to a zookeeper at the Houston zoo, Mr. Johnson finally started his own aquarium maintenance company in 2002 and went full-time with it in 2004.
 Ben was lucky enough to be published in Tropical Fish Hobbyist magazine three times, regarding aquarium systems installations.
-Mr. Johnson continues to run his aquarium installation and maintenance company in Houston, Texas called Captive Aquatic Ecosystems after the 19th year in business.
+Mr. Johnson continues to run his aquarium installation and maintenance company in Houston, Texas called Captive Aquatic Ecosystems.

 Snowman is Reef Beef’s editor, designer, producer, and voice of reason.